minprog/platforms/data-structures/python/dictionaries/use/practice/contents.md

 	students = ["Michele", "Diana", "Maria", "Ralph", "Jacobus"]

 Write a loop that looks up each student from the lists in `my_class` and prints "[name]: [grade]" on a new line for each student.
-If the student doesn't exists in `my_class` it should print the text "n/a" for the grade.
+If the student does not exists in `my_class` it should print the text "n/a" for the grade.
 Expected output:

 	Michele: 5
 	Diana: 8